buildout/buildout/README.txt

    the needed eggs included in their paths.

 `zc.recipe.testrunner <http://pypi.python.org/pypi/zc.recipe.testrunner>`_
-   The testrunner egg installs creates a test runner script for one or more eggs.
+   The testrunner egg creates a test runner script for one or more eggs.

 `zc.recipe.zope3checkout <http://pypi.python.org/pypi/zc.recipe.zope3checkout>`_